open-source-labs/Reactime/README.md

 <i>Please refer to Developer Install for a detailed guide:</i>

-Refer to the [👩‍💻 Developer README](src/DEVELOPER_README.md) for more info on the project, and instructions on building from source.
+Refer to the <a href='./src/DEVELOPER_README.md'>👩‍💻 Developer README</a> for more info on the project, and instructions on building from source.

 ## <b>Troubleshooting</b>

+### ❓ <b>Why is Reactime not recording new state changes?</b>

+If Reactime loses its connection to the tab you're monitoring, simply click the "reconnect" button to resume your work.

 ### ❓ <b>Why is Reactime telling me that no React application is found?</b>